agsb/jelly/documents/CircuitDesign.md

 ### Toggle Page

 The circuit for toggle modes uses one 74HC74, dual D-Flip-Flop, for toggle lines _mode_ and _move_.
+The clock line for each switch is controled by K4 and K5;

 The line _mode_ is connect to A9 into U1 and U2, and line _move_ reverses the direction, forward and backwards of tape movement.

-The clock line for each switch is controled by the Loop Logic Circuit;

 ## Lines